-Top-Ten Things-That-Must-Be-Done on the National Geographic magazine’s second best coast in the world.
+Top-Ten Activities that must be done on the National Geographic magazine’s second best coast in the world.

 1. Walk the Coastal Path – Current personal favourite walks are Abereiddy to Porthgain – 3 miles and the Coastal Path from Porthclais to St. Non’s Chapel and the birthplace of St. David, returning via St. Davids – 3 miles.